princess-domingo-projects/spotify-streaming-analysis/README.md

   <li><code>import requests</code>: The module 'requests' is used to send HTTP requests through Python.
 This will be the way we interact with the Spotify API.</li>
   <li><code>import time</code>: The module 'time' is used to manage time-related tasks. </li>
   <li><code>import os</code>: This is a Python module that provides function for interacting with the operation system.
 It enables us to interact with environment variables like the API client ID and secret key.</li>
-  <li><code>import seaborn as sns</code>: This is a data visualisation library built on top of matplotlib.
-It's useful for identifying relationships between variables.</li>
-  <li><code>import matplotlib.pyplot as plt</code>: This is a data visualisation library that builds static, animated and interactive visualisations like line plots, bar charts and histograms.</li>
   <li><code>from dotenv import load_dotenv</code>: This is a library used to read key-value pairs from .env files.</li>
   <li><code>warnings.filterwarnings('ignore')</code>: This module enables us to manage warnings in the code that aren't necessarily errors but highlights depreciated feaures or non-critical issues.</li>
+  <li><code>import plotly.express as px</code>: This is a data visualisation module built for Plotly.
+It allows for creating charts with minimal code.</li>
+  <li><code>import plotly.graph_objects as go</code>: This is a data visualisation module built for Plotly.
+It allows to be more customisable graphs.</li>
+  <li><code>import plotly.io as pio</code>: It handles the input/output operates for Plotly graphs or figure.
+Default options are placing the figures in-line with the Notebook, opening the figure in a browser or producing a static image.</li>
+  <li><code>import dash</code>: A library that enables people to build interactive web-based
+    dashboards.
+It works with Plotly and React.js for creating UI.</li>
+  <li><code>from dash import dcc</code>: dcc or Dash Core Components manages the compotents of the overall dashboard (sliders, dropdown menus, tables, graphs).</li>
+  <li><code>from dash import html</code> html provides HTML components that enables coders to structure their dashboard.</li>
+    <li><code>from dash.dependences import Input Output</code> <b>Input</b> specifies a component/property that triggers an update. <b>Output</b> triggers a component/property to update.</li>
 </ul>

 <br>